+International Studies

+2013-2014 CATALOG

-International Studies The programs (Associate in Applied Science Degree and Certificate of Achievement) in International Language Studies or International Business are designed to prepare future workers for the international marketplace.
+The programs (Associate in Applied Science Degree and Certificate of Achievement) in International Language Studies or International Business are designed to prepare future workers for the international marketplace.
 Also, the Associate in Arts/Science Degrees in Business and Liberal Arts increase awareness of the 21st century's global interdependence.
 The International Studies Associate in Arts Degree provides concentration in one of five areas: Asia, the Americas, Europe, Africa, or Middle East.

+Internet/Online/Telecourses

+See Distance Learning

+Library

-Internet/Online/Telecourses See Distance Learning Learning Resources Center The Learning Resources Center (TCC's academic library) is a college-wide academic support service which contributes to teaching and learning at Tulsa Community College.
+The Library is a college-wide academic support service which contributes to teaching and learning at Tulsa Community College.
 The libraries are enriched environments of knowledge resources where intellectual curiosity is inspired and nurtured by helpful staff.

-The LRC is comprised of four libraries with one on each campus.
+There is a library on each campus.
 The book, periodical, and online collections contain materials that support coursework and the pleasure of reading.
 Collections college-wide total over 100,000 volumes, 80,000 eBooks, over 50 databases, and 12 professional librarians that teach over 3500 students a year.
-The LRC receives over 225,000 in-person visits, and answers over 5100 reference questions each year at their four physical locations.
+The Library receives over 225,000 in-person visits, and answers over 5100 reference questions each year at their four physical locations.

 Each library offers comfortable reading and study areas, computers, and Wi-Fi access.
-The LRC website provides access to eBooks, searchable academic databases, and research guides to help students navigate more easily to the information they need.
-Last year there were over 350,000 visits to the LRC website.
+The Library website provides access to eBooks, searchable academic databases, and research guides to help students navigate more easily to the information they need.
+Last year there were over 350,000 visits to the Library website.
 Connect with us online at http://library.tulsacc.edu to explore this and a wealth of other information.
 Resources are available 24/7.

-Information about the LRC, including our policies and procedures, is available on the library's website.
-Kim Monday is the LRC's virtual librarian and can answer questions online - connect with Kim from the LRC website.
-If you have a question, ask Kim!
-Mathematics Laboratories The campus Mathematics Laboratories offer complete mathematical assistance to any TCC student.
+Information about the Library, including our policies and procedures, is available on the library's website.

+Mathematics Laboratories

+The campus Mathematics Laboratories offer complete mathematical assistance to any TCC student.
 The purposes of the labs are 1) to continue the learning process that begins in the classroom by providing individual instruction, computer tutorial software, and videotape tutorials, and 2) to provide a relaxing, friendly, and encouraging atmosphere in which to help students learn and understand mathematics.
 Additionally, the labs provide informal counseling and advisement on the sequence of mathematical studies.
 All services are free to TCC students.

+Reading Laboratories

-Reading Laboratories See Communications Centers.
+See Communications Centers.
 For further information please call 918-595-7595.

+Service Learning

-Service Learning Students enrolled in classes with a service-learning component have the opportunity to apply academic theory learned in the classroom directly to a practical service experience in their community.
+Students enrolled in classes with a service-learning component have the opportunity to apply academic theory learned in the classroom directly to a practical service experience in their community.
 Through service-learning, students develop intellectual, personal, career, and civic skills and assume a more active role in their education.
 Service-learning classes may be stand-alone classes in which students spend most of their time in the community, or they may be short-term projects that are either required or offered as options.
 Students reflect on their experiences to illustrate to their instructor what they have learned from the project and how it affected their knowledge and thinking about the people and situations involved in the experience.

 Faculty service learning coordinators on each campus are available to assist students and instructors with service-learning information.
 The office of Engaged Student Programming located on the Northeast Campus, 918-595-7595, can also provide with more information to students, faculty, staff, and community partners about service-learning classes on all TCC campuses.

+Writing Laboratories

-Writing Laboratories See Communications Centers
+See Communications Centers